top of page

 The Donald Trump origin story works as an effective tragedy

-The Apprentice is the story of how NYC real estate heir Donald Trump (Sebastian Stan) met famed vicious lawyer Roy Cohn (Jeremy Strong) in 1970s Manhattan, and how Cohn became a mentor for the young Trump.
+The Apprentice chronicles how young New York real estate heir Donald Trump (Sebastian Stan) met the ruthless lawyer Roy Cohn (Jeremy Strong) in 1970s Manhattan and how Cohn became his mentor, shaping his infamous persona.

-The Apprentice is the first English-language film from Iranian-Danish director Ali Abbasi, who’s dived into the dark psychologies of reviled characters in Border (2018) and Holy Spider (2022).
-With The Apprentice Abbasi takes on a monumental task that Hollywood has not dared touch, fearing the famously litigious Trump (Trump is already in a dispute with the film’s producers insinuating defamation).
-Abbasi’s take on Trump, however, is less politically driven than focused on character.
-The Apprentice is interested in exploring how Trump shaped his infamous persona.
+The film marks the first English-language project from Iranian-Danish director Ali Abbasi, known for delving into the dark psychologies of morally complex figures in Border (2018) and Holy Spider (2022).
+With The Apprentice, Abbasi takes on a monumental task that Hollywood has largely avoided—likely due to Trump’s famously litigious nature (he has already taken legal action against the film’s producers, alleging defamation).
+However, Abbasi’s take on Trump is less politically driven and more of a character study, focusing on how Trump’s personality and worldview were forged.

 bottom of page